yeshu10/rosterprofile/Roster project document.md

 Image/File Uploads: Enhance profile richness by allowing users to upload missing assets if not parsed.

 Multi-Stage Editing: Let users confirm, edit, and enrich parsed data before publishing their profile.

+Tool Chat Gpt
+AI Prompts

+Generate a placeholder mock API response for user portfolio data using TypeScript interfaces.

+To reduce API call frequency, I requested a debounced input handler via AI.
+I then refined it to handle edge cases and added loading states, improving performance and user experience without relying solely on the AI output.

+I used AI to quickly generate boilerplate code for a Redux slice using @reduxjs/toolkit.
+This helped speed up setup, but I customized the reducers, initial state, and action naming to better align with project logic and scalability needs.

+To get direct urls of dummy image